nan0s7/nfancurve/README.md

 - Update script requires git (it'll check for it when it's run)

 You are probably wondering why I have chosen to write this script in Bash.
 The reason is very simple; I wanted a script with the minimum number of dependencies possible.
 To get this script up-and-running you _technically_ only need the **temp.sh** file.
 The script itself is supposed to be quite lightweight.
-Although I'm more comfortable with something along the lines of Python, I felt that this was a perfect opportunity to improve on my Bash skills.
+Although I'm more comfortable with something along the lines of Python or C, I felt that this was a perfect opportunity to improve on my Bash skills.

-The current version of the script is **version 12.**
+The current version of the script is **version 13.**

-This script works for tempurature values in the range 0:999, and is currently set up for Celsius.
-However, it can easily be modified for other scales.
+This script is currently set up for Celsius.
+However, it can easily be modified for other temperature scales.

 If you need any help configuring my script or don't know how to make it start automatically check the **USAGE.md** file.